 Tag Discovered SaaS Apps

 If you activated the Cloud Identity Engine on your tenant, and configured directory sync in Cloud Identity Engine for Azure AD or Okta Directory, SaaS Security Inline can also provide tagging recommendations.
-Specifically, SaaS Security Inline uses information from the Cloud Identity Engine to determine if a detected app is an enterprise application accessible through your identity provider.
-If the app is an enterprise application, SaaS Security Inline will recommend that you tag the app as Sanctioned.
+Specifically, SaaS Security Inline uses information from the Cloud Identity Engine to determine if a detected app is an enterprise app accessible through your identity provider.
+If the app is an enterprise app, SaaS Security Inline will recommend that you tag the app as Sanctioned.
 You can also open the Tag Recommendations window from the Discovered Applications view.
 The Discovered Applications view displays the Tag Recommendations action only if the Cloud Identity Engine available with the necessary directory syncs configured.

 Apply Default Tags